 Undo - Use this function to reverse an earlier action.
 You can also access this function through the Ctrl+Z or Command+Z shortcuts.
 After you refresh your page, all the changes you made will be saved and you won't be able to Undo actions done before the page refresh.

 Help - You'll be redirected to our Help Desk.
 If you need further assistance, contact us directly via the Live Chatbox, located in the lower right corner.

 Latest Synchronization - The Track Synchronization button, which is the blue checkmark located at the bottom of the Left Panel, shows the last syncing operation time.
 All the changes made on your page are automatically saved, so your site will go live without publishing.

 Tablet and Mobile Versions

-Keep in mind that all the changes made in the desktop version of your site will be applied to the tablet and mobile versions as well.
-However, if you make changes on the tablet version, the changes will only be applied to the tablet and mobile versions.
-If you edit anything in the mobile version, it will only be applied to the mobile version.
+Keep in mind that all the changes made in the desktop version of your site will be applied to the mobile version as well.
+However, if you edit anything on the mobile version, it will only be applied to the mobile version.